jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 ### Extension of System Commands

 The Get usually returns system information.
 The Set usually changes a line target normally.
 However, as a programmer you can also decide for yourself what’s the effect of a Get or a Set.
-You can totally redefine the Get and Set procedures of a symbol.
-With that you can also add parameters to the Get and Set procedures.
+You can totally redefine the Get and Set commands of a symbol.
+With that you can also add parameters to the Get and Set commands.
 So you’re able to decide yourself which symbol to return on a Get and which symbol to assign on a Set.
-You can also for instance see to it that on a Set call, the change is applied to all sorts of things, by starting procedures that apply the new value.
+You can also for instance see to it that on a Set call, the change is applied to all sorts of things, by starting commands that apply the new value.
 When setting an object’s state, for instance, you can automatically apply its new state to other objects, for instance when you need to draw a text on screen every time a value changes.
-You can’t redefine *all* system procedures.
+You can’t redefine *all* system commands.
 For instance the effect of Target Object Get might stay consistent and can not be customized.
 And also Symbol Get always needs to return the symbol itself.
 You can only redefine the Object, Type, Interface and State Gets and Sets.

 -----